 Mentorship is essential in bridging the gap between the post-secondary level where students often graduate with technical knowledge, but without the required industry knowledge or soft-skills that a mentor can help them develop.

 We’re proud to offer the EP Mentorship Program.
 An exclusive program for certified Environmental Professional (EP).
-The program offers an excellent opportunity for experienced environmental professionals to develop their leadership skills while providing much needed guidance to our up and coming Environmental Professional in-training members (EPt).
+The program offers an excellent opportunity for experienced environmental professionals to develop their leadership skills while providing much-needed guidance to our up-and-coming Environmental Professional in-training members (EPt).

-To further our belief in mentorship, in 2018 ECO Canada partnered with University of Alberta’s Faculty of Agriculture, Life and Environmental Sciences (ALES) to launch a new Mentorship Pilot Program.
+To further our belief in mentorship, in 2018 ECO Canada partnered with the University of Alberta’s Faculty of Agriculture, Life and Environmental Sciences (ALES) to launch a new Mentorship Pilot Program.